cyrilluce/saga-duck/README.md

 # saga-duck
-extensible and composable duck for redux-saga, typescript 3.x supported.
+extensible and composable duck for redux-saga, **typescript 3.x supported**.

 See also
 [ducks-modular-redux](https://github.com/erikras/ducks-modular-redux)